-The 2018 CNY Fiber Arts Festival will place special emphasis on the art of dyeing.
-Many of our vendors will display signs indicating their willingness to discuss their dyeing techniques, we will offer workshops related to dyeing, and our special guest artists will provide free lectures and demonstrations on various aspects of dyeing.
-Further information on the topics will appear here as plans are finalized.
+The 2018 CNY Fiber Arts Festival placed special emphasis on the art of dyeing.
+Our special guest artists provided free lectures and demonstrations on various aspects of dyeing.

 Harvesting Color From Plants: Uncover the Mysteries of Living Color